 I want it to be the way it was I grew up in.
 I remember walking up to Shivaji Park to pick flowers outside Silverine, a beautiful building that no longer exists.
 I remember eating bhel puri and paani puri from the North Indian hawkers at 25 paisa per patti – dried leaves ot the sal tree, I guess.
 I remember walking up to Citylight and Rivoli cinemas to catch those first-day first-shows after standing at serpentine queues for hours.
-I remember standing from 9 in the morning till 2 in the afternoon to catch the 3.00 pm show of DO AANKHEN BARA HAATH and then coming out disillusioned because I felt the film was too melodramatic.
-I remember by beautiful Muslim friend who lived for a few months next to our house but dropped off school to get married to a doctor in Allahabad.
+I remember standing from 9 in the morning till 2 in the afternoon to catch the 3.00 pm show of Do Ankhen Borah Haath (1957) and then coming out disillusioned because I felt the film was too melodramatic.
+I remember my beautiful Muslim friend, who lived for a few months next to our house but dropped out of school to get married to a doctor in Allahabad.
 She seemed very happy with her one-year-old balanced on her hip as she smiled at me on my way back from Ramnarain Ruia College.
 At times it seems like history.
 At other times, it seems just like the other day.
 We did not have shopping malls and multiplexes and the computer and the Internet.
 But we did not have one group of self-seeking politicians driving out another group of North Indians from Maharashtra.
 The word ‘terrorism’ did not exist in our limited vocabulary.
 We did not have money and goods true.
 But we did not have hate either.

 Can we do anything at the community level to stop this bloodshed and gore that has no agenda but blood for its own sake?
 Community policing is something that deserves serious consideration.
 But in a country where 30% of the entire police force is busy looking after the safety and security of our ‘leaders’ what kind of community policing can we dream of?
 But then, why talk about dreaming in a world where life and death, have both turned into a living nightmare?